-The fact is, the need to interact with technology is now almost constant particularly in the arenas of smartphones and wearables.
+The fact is, the need to interact with technology is now almost constant, particularly in the areas of smartphones and wearables.
 This is currently expanding to autonomous cars and interactions with smart cities.
-What IUI really represents is an evolution of the user interface, across all fields of tech.
+What IUI really represents is an evolution of the user interface design, across all fields of tech.

 Consider how powerful the modern computer is and its capabilities.
 Humans ask a lot of computers to do everything from find information to answer questions.
 Thus, our tendency to use them with a keyboard and mouse is extremely ineffective in the grand scheme of things.

-When you add AI to the mix, possibilities become limitless for new interfaces between computer and human operators.
+When you add AI and UI designers to the mix, possibilities become limitless for new interfaces between computer and human operators.
 AI is ready to take on more complex tasks.

 With basic AI applications, such as chatbots, what are currently complex tasks will soon become simple commands.